Spurn Point: From Nervous Novice to Hopeful Birdwatcher

 Greenwich Meridian plaque

-Upon arrival at Spurn Point, our first port of call was the Yorkshire Wildlife Trust Discovery Centre.
+Upon arrival at Spurn Point, our first port of call was the Yorkshire Wildlife Trust Discovery Centre and the welcoming aroma of homemade soup at the Blue Bell Café.
+With renewed energy, we ventured out.

 Sign giving information about the Wash Over at Spurn Point